DevExpress/devextreme-reactive/packages/dx-react-grid/README.md

 ### Polyfills

 React Grid uses the latest web platform standards.
-Thus, it can not to support older browsers like IE11 and Andoid 4.
+Thus, it cannot support older browsers like IE11 and Android 4.
 Use the ES2015 (ES6) polyfill to support these browsers.
 We recommend [BABEL Polyfill](https://babeljs.io/docs/usage/polyfill/), but you can use an alternative.

 ### Using Grid component